Updated For Kodi 18!

 There are two common ways to organize your media folder:

-- Each movie or TV series in it’s own folder
+• Each movie or TV series in its folder

 It’s your choice how you want to organize your media library.
-There are pros and cons to each method, and that’s a topic for another article.
-But I will offer this piece of advice.
-If you have a larger library, it will be easier to manage if each movie is in it’s own separate directory.
+There are pros and cons to each method, and that’s a topic for another article, but I will offer this piece of advice.
+If you have a larger library, it will be easier to manage if each movie is in its separate directory.

 How To Name Movies